- The Northern Lights | Iceland's Cosmic Treasure

 Does it Have to Be Cold to See the Northern Lights in Iceland?

-One of the most commonly asked questions Northern Lights guides receive is 'how cold does it have to be to see the Northern Lights?'
+One of the most commonly asked questions northern lights guides receive is 'how cold does it have to be to see the northern lights?'
 Temperature has absolutely no effect on whether or not the aurora make an appearance, they just require the darkness of the winter months to be seen.

-In fact, you will find that the warmer it is, the more comfortable your Northern Lights experience; as such, many tour operators provide hot cocoa on a cold night.
+In fact, you will find that the warmer it is, the more comfortable your northern lights experience; as such, many tour operators provide hot cocoa on a cold night.
 During the months of April and September, you will often be able to enjoy an incredible display of the auroras in temperatures bordering on balmy.

 Where Can I See Northern Lights in Iceland?

 Of course, however, there are places around the island that are more likely to allow you to enjoy a magnificent show.
-Firstly, anywhere rural is better than anywhere urban; street and residential light pollution will significantly reduce your chances of seeing the Northern Lights, particularly in Reykjavík.
+Firstly, anywhere rural is better than anywhere urban; street and residential light pollution will significantly reduce your chances of seeing the northern lights, particularly in Reykjavik.